-Why hire a customer support virtual assistant?
-This question has become important in recent years.
-Every growing company needs great customer support to make sure that the service can accommodate all customers’ needs.
+A customer service virtual assistant is an invaluable part of a successful business.
+But if you’re a small or growing company, you might think customer service or customer support isn’t necessary.
+Why hire a customer support virtual assistant, you might ask.
+There are several good reasons!
+For one, every growing company needs great customer support to make sure that the service can accommodate all customers’ needs.
 Having a VA is a cost-effective way of providing top quality service to your customers.

 What is a customer support virtual assistant?